 Recently OUWO had the distinction of being invited to travel to the South of France to perform at the La Croix Valmer festival, giving a number of extremely well-received performances.
 In Hilary Term 2007 OUWO gave a joint concert with the Augustana College Symphonic Band from Illinois, USA, on their concert tour of the UK.

 The last few years have been particularly busy for OUWO.
 In addition to the traditional termly concerts, the orchestra has established an annual exchange concert programme with Cambridge University Wind Orchestra, and has successfully competed in the National Concert Band Festival for two years running – performing in national finals in Glasgow and London.
-But the most exciting recent development is a relationship with the Tel Aviv University Wind Band, who invited us to a tour of Israel in March 2012.
-This was an absolutely fantastic ten day trip, where OUWO members were shown great hospitality and friendship, a whistle-stop tour of some fascinating sites, and shared in the occasional concert…!
+But the most exciting recent developments are our relationships with overseas universities.
+Firstly, the Tel Aviv University Wind Band, who invited us to a tour of Israel in March 2012.
+This was an absolutely fantastic ten day trip, where OUWO members were shown great hospitality and friendship, a whistle-stop tour of some fascinating sites, and shared in the occasional concert!
+And secondly, our 2017 tour to the East Coast of the USA, in which we collaborated with a number of American university wind orchestras in concerts and workshops, whilst managing to fit in a lot of sightseeing in what was another incredible ten day trip!
+To learn more about our recent USA tour, click here.